a-olusola/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12. The last 10 newest files
 13. Making a listing unique
 14. FInd that word within files in a directory
+14. FInd that word within files in a directory
+14. FInd that word within files in a directory